Estimated reading time: 7 minutes

 A Real Story Worthy of a Novel

-To start off, rest assured that Pino Lella is a very real person, and at the moment during which this is being written he is reportedly living a happy and healthy life, his son even responding to comments on the book through Goodreads.
-The story contained within this book is very real and completely factual, but it is nevertheless told in the form of an exciting and entertaining narration which presents this as a thrilling WWII action, love and espionage story.
+To start our Beneath a Scarlet Sky review off, rest assured that Pino Lella is a very real person, and at the moment during which this is being written he is reportedly living a happy and healthy life, his son even responding to comments on the book through Goodreads.
+The story contained within the book is very real and completely factual, but it is nevertheless told in the form of an exciting and entertaining narration which presents this as a thrilling WWII action, love and espionage story.
+In other words, the answer to the question “is Beneath a Scarlet Sky a true story?”, is a resounding yes.

 As you might imagine, Lella led the kind of life where one doesn’t need to use their imagination to fill in any gaps or embellish any segments; it was more than eventful enough on its own.
 In other words, if you’re worried about accuracy or believability I assure you there is no reason to: Mark Sullivan‘s talents really shine as he managed to make a biography as captivating as a fictional novel.